-Your eligible Dependents, as defined in Section 15, Glossary, may also participate in the Plan.
+Your eligible Dependents, may also participate in the Plan.
 An eligible Dependent is considered to be:

-- Your Spouse, as defined in Section 15, Glossary. - Your or your Spouse's child who is under age 26, including a natural child, stepchild, a legally adopted child, a child placed for adoption or a child for whom you or your Spouse are the legal guardian. - An unmarried child age 26 or over who is or becomes disabled and dependent upon you.
+- Your Spouse, as defined in Section 15: Glossary. - Your or your Spouse's child who is under age 26, including a natural child, stepchild, a legally adopted child, a child placed for adoption or a child for whom you or your Spouse are the legal guardian. - An unmarried child age 26 or over who is or becomes disabled and dependent upon you.
 A child is no longer eligible as a Dependent when the child reaches age 26 except as provided in Section 11: Coverage for a Disabled Dependent Child.